-Our curriculum is particularly well suited to those students presently holding a bachelor’s degree from a four-year institution who wish to increase their knowledge, skills, and abilities, and qualify to sit for the Uniform C.P.A. exam in Maryland or the surrounding jurisdictions.
+Our curriculum is well suited to students holding a bachelor’s degree from a four-year institution who wish to increase their knowledge and skills in accounting.
+Whether you intend to qualify to sit for the Uniform C.P.A. exam in Maryland or the surrounding areas or pursue employment opportunities in corporate for-profit or nonprofit or government agency or regulatory accounting, the accounting certificate provides a foundation for you to pursue your preferred career pathway.
+Through one-on-one advising, our experienced faculty help you plan a course of study based upon your goals.

 - Identify, measure, record, and communicate financial information relating to an organization.